-For purposes of this presentation, the Authority groups its transit expenses into the following categories: Labor & Fringe Benefits, Services, Fuel & Materials & Supplies, Utilities, Miscellaneous, & Depreciation.
-Overall, these expenses decreased \$5,144,106, or 41.2%, from FY2020 to FY2021, most of which can be entirely contributed to OPERS pension expense, explained in the next paragraph.
-If you deduct the pension expense from the total operating expenses, the total expense in FY2020 was \$8,650,899 and in FY2021 it was \$8,659,917, a difference of \$9,018.
+For purposes of this presentation, the Authority groups its transit expenses into the following categories: Labor & Fringe Benefits; Services; Fuel, Materials & Supplies, Utilities; Miscellaneous; Depreciation; and Multimodal.
+Overall, these expenses increased \$2,954,646, or 40.2%, from FY2021 to FY2022, most of which can be contributed to OPERS pension expense, explained in the next paragraph.
+If you deduct the pension expense from the total operating expenses, the total expense in FY2021 was \$8,659,917; and in FY2022, it was \$9,311,486, a difference of \$651,569.
+The difference is due to Labor & Fringe Benefits.

-Labor and Fringe Benefits - This category includes direct labor & fringe benefits paid to the employees, and pension expense recognized by OPERS as a result of GASB Statement 68, Accounting for Pensions, and GASB Statement 75, Accounting and Financial Reporting for Post Employment Benefits Other Than Pensions.
-In FY2020 the direct personnel wages & fringe amounted to \$6,555,167.
-In FY2021 the direct personnel wages & fringe decreased \$77,928, 1.2%, to \$6,477,239.
-As previously stated, this was due to the COVID-19 pandemic and a shortage of employees.
+Labor & Fringe Benefits - This category includes direct labor and fringe benefits paid to the employees, and pension expense recognized by OPERS as a result of GASB Statement 68 and GASB Statement 75.
+In FY2021, the direct personnel wages and fringe amounted to \$6,477,239.
+In FY2022, the direct personnel wages and fringe increased \$641,560, or 9.9%, to \$7,118,799.
+As previously stated, this was due to strategic hiring and retention initiatives resulting from a shortage of employees.

-In FY2020 the non-cash OPERS pension expense was \$754,150, and in FY2021 \$(4,300,437) was reported.
+In FY2021, the non-cash OPERS pension expense was estimated at \$(4,300,437); and in FY2022, an estimate of \$(2,478,441) was reported.
 This large variance is due to the calculations by OPERS of the difference between the estimated and actual pension costs.
-This is not a direct expense to the Authority due to the way that the State of Ohio manages its pensions for public employees; however, is required to be incorporated into the Authority's financial statements.
+This is not a direct expense to the Authority due to the way that the State of Ohio manages its pensions for public employees; however, it is required to be incorporated into the Authority's financial statements.

 Services - These expenses are associated with work performed by outside consultants such as advertising, legal fees, maintenance, training, employee background checks, and drug testing.
-The services category accounted for approximately 7.1% of all the Authority's transit operating expenses (excluding depreciation & Pension expense) in FY2021.
-These expenses increased \$35,877, or 6.2%, from FY2020 to FY2021.
-In FY2021 the Authority experienced price increases from almost all of its vendors as a result of the pandemic.
+The services category accounted for approximately 7.2% of all the Authority's transit operating expenses (excluding depreciation and pension expense) in FY2022.
+These expenses increased \$54,185, or 8.9%, from FY2021 to FY2022.
+In FY2022, the Authority continued to experience price increases from almost all its vendors due to the pandemic.

-Fuel & Materials & Supplies - These costs increased \$30,478, or 3.2%, from FY2020 to FY2021.
+Fuel, & Materials & Supplies - This category accounts for approximately 10.0% of all the Authority transit operating expenses (excluding depreciation and pension expense).
+The Authority has experienced price increases from almost all its parts vendors due to the pandemic, as well as parts not being available.
+These costs increased \$30,478, or 3.2%, from FY2020 to FY2021; however, decreased \$45,052, or 4.6%, from FY2021 to FY2022.
 The largest expense in this category is fuel.
 The Authority participates each year in a joint procurement for diesel and gasoline fuel with other regional transit authorities to leverage buying power and manage these expenses.
-In FY2020 the cost per gallon of diesel fuel was \$2.0262 per gallon; for FY2021 a contract was awarded to a new vendor for a fixed price of \$1.5427 per gallon of diesel fuel.
+In FY2020, the cost per gallon of diesel fuel was \$2.0262; for FY2021, a contract was awarded to a new vendor for a fixed price of \$1.5427 per gallon of diesel fuel.
 This was a decrease of 23.9%.
-If this price had not been locked in, there would have been a significant increase in the cost of fuel.

-Similar to FY2020 the use of additional gasoline and Compressed Natural Gas (CNG) fueled vehicles, and the price for diesel fuel, helped to keep the expenses in this category from significantly increasing in FY2021.
+If this price had not been locked in, there would have been a significant increase in the cost of fuel due to local fuel increases.
+The contract for diesel fuel for FY2022 was awarded at \$2.2969 per gallon with the same vendor as FY2021.
+This was a 48.9% increase.
+Similar to FY2020, the use of additional gasoline and CNG fueled vehicles has helped to keep the expenses in this category from significantly increasing.
 The Authority has its own maintenance department and the parts purchased to fix the vehicles are in this category.
-The Authority experienced price increases from almost all of its parts vendors as a result of the pandemic, as well as parts not being available.
-This category accounts for approximately 11.3% of all the Authority transit operating expenses (excluding depreciation & pension expense).